Summer Financial Support

 Award of financial support is separate from admission to the JMC Student Summer Research Program.
 A student may be admitted to the program with or without funding.
 Irrespective of the source, Jefferson financial support is typically available only to students conducting summer research at Jefferson and affiliated sites (including the Wills Eye Institute, the Rothman Institute, Methodist Hospital, and Nemours/DuPont Hospital for Children).

 The main source of financial support is the Federal Work Study (FWS) program and it requires a separate application.
 FWS eligibility criteria include being a US citizen or permanent resident, along with specific financial need conditions.
-In order to be considered for FWS support, a student must have submitted a FWS application before the JMC Student Summer Research Program applications are reviewed (typically, beginning of March).
+In order to be considered for FWS support, a student must submit a FWS application before the JMC Student Summer Research Program applications are reviewed (typically, beginning of March).
 For questions, determination of eligibility, and/or to submit a FWS application, students should contact Atheia Mobley at the Financial Aid Office.

 Additional financial support may be possible through JMC funds.
 If such funds are available, a student will be eligible for such an award, irrespective of his/her eligibility for FWS support.
 No separate application is necessary, but students participating in the College Within The College program receive priority.